nadsv/spam/README.md

 # Spam

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.5.
+It was designed by Kursk regional department of Social Insuarance Fond.

 ## Development server